hsc-latte/hs32core/docs/ISA.md

 # Notes and changes to make to the ISA
 One general comment is that making most special features accessible as if they were memory - called memory mapping - tends to make the architecture clearer.

-One big thing missing seems to be “register-indirect” addressing.
+> One big thing missing seems to be “register-indirect” addressing.
 This is how pointers are implemented.
-We need to read and write a memory location pointed to by a register
+> We need to read and write a memory location pointed to by a register

-Here’s how I would like register indirect to be ideally:
+> Here’s how I would like register indirect to be ideally:
-- memory[base+index*size] = register (Writes to a memory location where base and index are registers.
+> - memory[base+index*size] = register (Writes to a memory location where base and index are registers.
 Size is part of the opcode, and it is one of: 1,2,4,8,16,32,64,128)

-- register  = memory[base+index*size] (Writes to a memory location where base and index are registers.
+> - register  = memory[base+index*size] (Writes to a memory location where base and index are registers.
 Size is part of the opcode, and it is one of: 1,2,4,8,16,32,64,128)

+*Um this is a little weird for a register indirect, not sure if I get it right*

 This allows efficient operations on arrays of items of varying sizes.